caicloud/cyclone/docs/developer-guide.md

 ./scripts/e2e-k8s.sh
 ```

-then, we would run these tests by cyclone.
 ## API Documentation

 We use [swagger ui](https://github.com/swagger-api/swagger-ui) to generate API documentation.
 If your work impacts cyclone API, you could check out API documentation at `http://<your cyclone server host>:7099/apidocs`, else you could check out [our online API documentation](http://117.149.19.162:30010/apidocs/).